jangroth/aws-certification-notes/solutions-architect-professional.md

   * Read Only File Feature (AOF),
   * Backup and restore features
 * AOF (Append Only File) log can be enabled for recovery of nodes
+	* When a node is rebooted and the cache engine starts, the AOF is "replayed"; the result is a warm Redis cache with all of the data intact.
 * Caching Strategies
 	* **Lazy loading**
 		* As the name implies, lazy loading is a caching strategy that loads data into the cache only when necessary.